 Beechwood Trail

 Access- No direct vehicle access.
 This trail must be hiked as part of a loop with some other trail.
-Turn right after park entrance and drive to Hamlin Lake parking at the end of the road.
-During the winter you can park in Beechwood Campground loop, but during the season this is for registered campers.
+The west end begins at Big Sable Lighthouse, and the east end is located in the Beechwood Campground loop

-Distance and time- 1.5 miles, about 30 minutes one way.
+Distance and time- 1.5 miles (not counting the walk to the Lighthouse), about 50 minutes one way.

-Trail Markers- are dusty ORCHID Condition of Marking- occasional but adequate, posts with name routed at junctions, colored arrows on posts along the trail.
-If the treadway was completely covered with new snow it would be difficult to follow in some places.
+Condition of Marking- occasional but adequate, posts with name routed at junctions, colored arrows on posts along the trail.

 Grades- moderate to steep climbs over north south ridges